 Dr. Mirsepassi hopes recipients will honor Heshmat’s legacy by caring for others, contributing to the public good, and giving back to their communities to improve the lives of those around them.

-To apply for the Heshmat Mirsepassi Endowed Scholarship for Muslim Students, click here.
+Applying for the Heshmat Mirsepassi Endowed Scholarship for Muslim Students is easy.
+Simply click here to fill out a brief form.

 - Be a current or incoming student at the University of La Verne